 We decided to start our adventure in Milan, ending two weeks later in Rome.
 We’d have loved to tack on Venice or the Amalfi Coast, but alas, with limited time it meant we had to trim some cities off our wish list.

 You could easily adjust this itinerary, swapping Venice for Rome or Milan and the Cinque Terre for Naples and the Amalfi Coast.

-This two week itinerary is fast-paced for families with kids, but not so much that it’s overwhelming.
+Our two week itinerary here is fast-paced for families with kids, but not so much that it’s overwhelming.
 You’ll spend the bulk of your time in Florence and Rome, with short breaks in Milan, Cinque Terre, the Tuscan countryside, and Orvieto in between.